Thermi/swanctl-completion/README.md

 How to report bugs:
 Just open an issue on the GH repo for this script.

+License: GPLv3
 FAQ
 ===
 *Question* Is this script affiliated with the strongSwan project?

 *Answer*   No.

+*Question* What's swanctl_2.sh for?
+*Answer*   It's so you don't need to rebuild the swanctl.sh script if you want to test your changes to the script.
+           If you use that, you will need to be in the same directory as the swanctl.py script, otherwise it won't work.
+That's why you should use swanctl.sh and rebuild it after you tested your changes and want to use it productively.